fadiz911/Leaf_disease-classification/README.md

 ### 2d.
 Test Time Augmentation (Inference-Time Aggregation)

-[cite_start]We implemented TTA by generating 5 different crops/flips for every test image and averaging the probabilities[cite: 17].
+We implemented TTA by generating 5 different crops/flips for every test image and averaging the probabilities.

 - **Result**: Accuracy increased from 80.0% to **81.2%**.

 ### 2e.
 New Category Addition

-[cite_start]To satisfy the requirement of domain adaptation[cite: 18]:
+To satisfy the requirement of domain adaptation:
 1.  **New Class**: Added **Label 5 (Cassava Anthracnose)**.
 2.  **Data**: Added 50 images of Anthracnose to the training set.
 3.  **Process**: Replaced the final FC layer (from 5 outputs to 6) and fine-tuned for 5 epochs.